ShawnWx2019/MetMiner/README.md

 After acquiring the TQMS method, we proceed to perform quantitative detection on all samples.
 Once the quantitative results are obtained, we can construct a mass_dataset following the steps outlined on the tidymass official website.
 This allows us to carry out subsequent data cleaning and standardization.
 Alternatively, you can use the Rscript:  [PresMetaboDataCleaning.R](https://github.com/ShawnWx2019/MetMiner/blob/main/01.Src/PresMetaboDataCleaning.R) to conduct a one-step data processing, directly yielding a standardized expression matrix, as well as the feature RSD and PCA results both before and after standardization.
 Results as [workdir2](https://github.com/ShawnWx2019/MetMiner/blob/main/workdir2/)

 **NOTICE：** When using the script for data cleaning, one important aspect to pay attention to is the removal of outliers.
 In metabolomics experiments involving heterogeneous samples (encompassing different tissues or species), substantial differences between samples can lead to a high proportion of missing values.
 Some of these might be mistakenly identified and removed as outliers.
 Therefore, when processing data that includes different tissues or species, add the `-g | --heterogeneous 'yes'` parameter.
 In addition, if your QC samples have been concentrated, they could also be erroneously removed as outliers.
 In such a case, it would be necessary to include the `-g | --heterogeneous ' yes` parameter as well.
+Additionally, if discrepancies exist among your samples, modifications to the script will be required.
+For example, in our study, we have randomly incorporated seven col-0 into the mutants, setting our filtering parameters at QC < 0.2, WT < 0.2, and MT < 0.5.
+The results within workdir2 were generated using default parameters, specifically applying only QC < 0.2.
+Consequently, the quantity of metabolites identified significantly exceeded the final count of metabolites selected in the publication.

 ```bash
  Rscript 01.Src/PresMetaboDataCleaining.R \